kelseyc18/ai-gallery/README.md

     "editor.formatOnSave": true,
     "prettier.eslintIntegration": true
     ```
 5. Follow the instructions below to setup Login Authentication.
-6. If the database has not been populated, run the following two commands:
+6. If the database has not been populated, run the following three commands:
     ```
+    node src/server/populate_database.js users
+    ```
+    and
+    ```
-    node src/server/populate_database.js setup
+    node src/server/populate_database.js tags
     ```
     and
     ```